 It’s hard to believe how different everything seems compared to the beginning of 2020.
 The rules of engagement have changed dramatically, and businesses have been forced to adapt.
 To weather the storm the pandemic brought about, many companies have found themselves in a sink-or-swim position that pushed them to expand their online presence; to open new digital doors to customers who may not be allowed, or even feel it’s safe enough to leave the comfort of their own homes.
 They needed to lean in on the website.

 But…this article isn’t entitled “Why Using a Free Analytics Tool is Awesome.”
-It’s about why you should make an investment, because the title could actually have been “Why Using a Free Analytics Tool is Secretly Ruining Your Business.”
-Now don’t get me wrong, we LIVE AND BREATHE Google Analytics and we recommend it to ALL of our clients – just not without some tender love and care.
+It’s about why you should invest because the title could actually have been “Why Using a Free Analytics Tool is Secretly Ruining Your Business.”
+Now don’t get me wrong, we LIVE AND BREATHE Google Analytics, and we recommend it to ALL of our clients – just not without some tender love and care.
 Why?
-Because Google knows a lot, (too much, some may say,) but also (as strange as it sounds) not nearly enough.
+Because Google knows a lot (too much, some may say) and (as strange as it sounds) not nearly enough.

 Understand the Limitations of Free Data Capture

 For as powerful as Google Maps is, it doesn’t do it all.
-With the Google platform, the same is true for maps in the whole wide world as it is the data in the world wide web: Google Analytics can see plenty of high-level stuff, but many of the details are consigned to oblivion.
-Google (as of yet) doesn’t know how to quantify or organize those details, since every “building,” or in the case of Google Analytics, every website, has different rules governing its use.
+The same is true for maps in the whole wide world with the Google platform as it is the data in the world wide web: Google Analytics can see plenty of high-level stuff, but many of the details are consigned to oblivion.
+Google (as of yet) doesn’t know how to quantify or organize those details since every “building,” or in the case of Google Analytics, every website has different rules governing its use.
 That includes yours.

 Get Ready for Information Overload

-Let’s suppose for a minute that you’re ok with not capturing the specifics of the data – it’s still reasonable to approach an analysis from a higher level after all, focusing on broader metrics like traffic, new-versus-existing customers, or time-on-page.
+Let’s suppose for a minute that you’re ok with not capturing the specifics of the data.
+It’s still reasonable to approach analysis from a higher level, after all, focusing on broader metrics like traffic, new-versus-existing customers, or time-on-page.
 You can still measure engagement with that, right?
-Well, if you enjoy living in blissful ignorance, I strongly recommend you close your eyes, put on some headphones, and go to your happy place, otherwise, I’m about to red-pill you real bad.
+Well, if you enjoy living in blissful ignorance, I strongly recommend you close your eyes, put on some headphones, and go to your happy place; otherwise, I’m about to red-pill you real bad.

 You’re a user.
-Same with Bob from accounting, your dev and your marketing teams…but are they customers?
+Same with Bob from accounting, your dev, and your marketing teams…but are they customers?
 What about all of the web-crawling bots out there?
-Every one, and every thing that accesses your site (no matter how they do it) will fall into this category, whether or not they could actually become a customer.
+Everyone and everything that accesses your site (no matter how they do it) will fall into this category, whether or not they could actually become a customer.
 Knowing that, does that change how you view your traffic patterns?
-Seems like it could be skewed a little bit, no?
+It seems like it could be skewed a little bit, no?
 Data inflation…is real.
 And it’s widespread.
-And it’s awful.
+And it isn’t very good.
 Fortunately, it’s also fully avoidable, just (say it with me) not out-of-the-box.
 So what does it all actually mean?

 Take a Step Back: What Are You Actually Looking At?